 Gauge

-Example of the step implementation of specifications using Java.
+Example of the step-by-step implementation of specifications using Java.

 Features of Gauge

-• Gauge allows test specifications to be written in Markdown, a simple and widely-used markup language.
-The use of Markdown eliminates the need for complex Gherkin syntax which is more natural and flexible for writing test cases.
+• Gauge allows test specifications to be written in Markdown, a simple and widely used markup language.

 • Gauge supports multiple programming languages for writing step implementations, including Java, C#, Ruby, Python, JavaScript, and more.